nemo9955/make-world/README.md

 Firefox and Safari DO NOT support this feature.

+## Contact

+We created a discord server to gather all Worldbuilding developers and enthusiasts toghether so we can create and share awesome experiences!

+Open Worldbuilding discord server invite : https://discord.gg/JNFcxXMYEX

 ## Keys
     LEFT MOUSE BUTTON is used to move the view inside a canvas and interact with GUI MIDDLE MOUSE BUTTON is for alternative zooming in some places